Introduction

 Why Study Museum Studies?

-- The Museum Studies programme is aimed at graduates in anthropology, archaeology, history and art history, and cultural and communication studies, but also attracts students from other disciplines who wish to develop expertise in public engagement with research and the cultural and heritage sectors.
+• The MLitt Museum Studies is aimed at graduates in anthropology, archaeology, history and art history, and cultural and communication studies, but also attracts students from other disciplines who wish to develop expertise in public engagement with research and the cultural and heritage sectors

-- Teaching is delivered by practising museum professionals and academic specialists from Museum Studies, Anthropology, and Education.
-Guest lectures may be given by staff from disciplines including Archaeology, Law, Philosophy, and Art History, and from external colleagues based in a wide range of national and international museums.
+• You will learn from practising museum professionals and academic specialists from Museum Studies, Anthropology, and Education.
+Guest lectures may be given by staff from disciplines including Archaeology, Law, Philosophy, and Art History, and from external colleagues based in a wide range of national and international museums

-- The University’s extensive museum collections are intimately linked with the University’s libraries and archives.
-The collections consist of European and Mediterranean Archaeology, Fine Art, Non-Western Archaeology and Ethnography, Numismatics, Scientific Instruments, Scottish History & Archaeology, Anatomy, Pathology and Forensic Medicine, Geology, Herbarium and Zoology.
+• The University’s extensive museum collections consist of European and Mediterranean Archaeology, Fine Art, Non-Western Archaeology and Ethnography, Numismatics, Scientific Instruments, Scottish History & Archaeology, Anatomy, Pathology and Forensic Medicine, Geology, Herbarium and Zoology

 Entry Requirements